 The Music: Cajun

 Cajun music is most easily recognized by three elements: the button accordion, the fiddle and the French.
-Even today's songwriters tend to write their songs in French, despite the decline in spoken French in Louisiana.
+Even today’s songwriters write their songs in French, having learned the language from their parents and grandparents, participating in local French tables and through the French immersion school programs.
 Most Cajun songs are either two-steps or waltzes and are written to accompany particular dance steps.
 While there is no question that the music "belongs" to the Cajun people, it also incorporates influences from Irish, German, African, Native American and Appalachian traditions.

 The first recordings of Cajun music date to the 1920s, featuring performers such as Joe Falcon and Cléoma Breaux, Denus McGee, Sady Courville and Creole accordionist Amédé Ardoin.
 Performers such as Iry LeJeune, Lawrence Walker, Aldus Roger and the Lafayette Playboys, the Balfa Brothers, Harry Choates (a.k.a.
 "The Fiddle King of Cajun Swing") and D.L.
 Menard (a.k.a.
 "The Cajun Hank Williams") helped develop and stretch the sound throughout the 20th century.